cam-digital-hospitals/.github/profile/README.md

 See: https://code.visualstudio.com/docs/remote/wsl.
 Install VSCode on the Windows side and Python on the WSL side (version 3.11 recommended).

+## WIKI

+New developers and non-technical users should start [here](https://github.com/cam-digital-hospitals/.github/wiki).

 ## Developer Setup

 1. Fork the repo `cam-digital-hospitals/yinchi-dev` to set up your own development environment.